Bronya-Rand/DDLCModTemplate2.0/game/mod_extras/README.md

-# Explaination of Mod Extras' RPY files
+# Contents

-### **achievements.rpy**
+## achievements.rpy
-This file was introduced in Version 3.0.0 of the mod template.
 This file contains the code for the achievements menu and notification that shows your progress throughout the mod.

-### **bsod.rpy**
+## bsod.rpy
-This file was introduced in Version 2.4.9 of the mod template.
 This file contains the code to call a fake Blue Screen of Death/Kernel Panic to the players' computer.

-### **gallery.rpy**
+## gallery.rpy

-This file was introduced in Version 3.0.0 of the mod template.
 This file contains the code for the gallery menu that shows backgrounds and sprites from your mod.

-### **pronoun_example.rpy**
+## pronouns.rpy

-This file was introduced in Version 2.4.8 of the mod template.
 This file allows players to input their given pronouns into the game.